 2. The Graduated Fallback

-Instead of failure = dead end, offer increasingly degraded but still-useful options.
+A dead end ends the session.
+A ladder keeps it going.
 "I can't give a precise recommendation, but here are three alternatives: (A) Use the default, (B) See similar historical cases, (C) Talk to an expert."
-This is fallback design at scale.
+Each rung is more degraded than the last, and every rung still moves the user forward.
+That's fallback design at scale.

 Fallback hierarchy (best to worst):